DennisSuitters/summernote-seo/README.md

-# summernote-keywords
+# summernote-seo
 A plugin for the [Summernote](https://github.com/summernote/summernote/) WYSIWYG editor.

-summernote-keywords Extracts Keywords from the Editor Text, then places them in the chosen Element, either an Input Field, or HTML Area.asted Text can be Cleaned when Pasted into the Text Editor.
+summernote-seo Extracts Keywords, Captions (Highlighted), and Descriptions (Highlighted) from the Editor Text, then places them in the chosen Element, either an Input Field, or HTML Area.

 ### Installation